dbradnum/eBirdCountyRecordCleaner/instructions.md

 ## Optional: Observer ID list

-If you wish to link observer names with the downloaded records, you will also need to request the full eBird observer list from eBird Central - contact [Jenna Curtis](mailto:jenna.curtis@cornell.edu) , explaining why you are requesting this.
+If you wish to link observer names with the downloaded records, you will also need to request the full eBird observer list from eBird Central [email link here], explaining why you are requesting this.

 # Using the App